autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 Note that, the object velocity is calculated against the ego's current movement direction.
 If the object moves in the opposite direction to the ego's movement, the object velocity is set to 0 m/s.
 That is because the RSS distance calculation assumes the ego and the object move in the same direction and it cannot deal with negative velocities.

+The resulting estimated object speed is added to a queue of speeds with timestamps.
+The AEB then checks for expiration of past speed estimations and eliminates expired speed measurements from the queue, the object expiration is determined by checking if the time elapsed since the speed was first added to the queue is larger than the parameter `previous_obstacle_keep_time`.
+Finally, the median speed of the queue is calculated.
+The median speed will be used to calculate the RSS distance used for collision checking.

-### 4. Collision check with target obstacles using RSS distance
+### 5. Collision check with target obstacles using RSS distance

 In the fourth step, it checks the collision with the closest obstacle point using RSS distance.
 RSS distance is formulated as: